Best Lightweight Hiking Shoes: Our Top 11 Picks

 The TX4’s Vibram outsole is less aggressive than others on our list, but the flatter profile means it smears on rock almost as well as an out-and-out climbing shoe.
 That burly rand also protects your toes from bumps and bangs and the smooth “climbing area” of the toe allows for precise footwork on tricky scrambles.

 All of the above makes the TX4 a highly versatile shoe.
-While many of the options on our list are better suited to well-formed trails, the TX4 will serve you well on anything except backpacking trips, for which we’d want a little more cushioning, comfort, and a deeper tread to improve traction on loose or muddy terrain.
+While many of the options on our list are better suited to well-formed trails, the TX4 will serve you well on anything except backpacking trips, for which we’d want a little more cushioning and a deeper tread to improve traction on loose or muddy terrain.

 Key Features